Maharanasarbani/customer-segmentation/README.md

 2)Scatter Plot:
 Customers are plotted based on Age vs. Spending Score with color-coded clusters.

+To improve customer relationship management and business decision-making, advanced features have been added to the customer segmentation model.
+These features allow businesses to provide personalized product recommendations, optimize loyalty programs, and create targeted marketing campaigns.
+1)Personalized Product Recommendations:
+A key goal of customer segmentation is to offer the right products to the right customers.
+This feature suggests specific product categories based on customer segments.
+2)Loyalty Program Optimization:
+Loyalty programs encourage customers to make repeat purchases.
+This feature assigns custom discount offers based on customer value.
+3)Email & Ad Campaign Segmentation:
+Effective marketing requires personalized communication.
+This feature segments customers into different marketing campaigns for better engagement.

 Key Takeaways-
 1)High-value customers have high frequency & monetary scores but may need re-engagement if their recency is high.
 2)New or low-spending customers can be identified and targeted differently.